MTueting/mtueting.github.io/index.md

   <div>
     <h2> Work in Progress </h2>
     <li> Trade, Climate Change, and Welfare in Sub-Saharan Africa. </li>
-    <li> Cultural Frictions and Infrastructure in Africa, with Roland Hodler and Paul Schaudt. </li>
+    <li> Accounting for cultural frictions: Market access and optimal road networks in Africa, with Roland Hodler and Paul Schaudt. </li>
-    <li> Actors of Structural Change, with Charles Gottlieb and Markus Poschke. </li>
+    <li> Skill Supply, Firm Size, and Economic Development, with Charles Gottlieb and Markus Poschke. </li>
   </div>

   <div>